 If you aren’t sure how to updates system software in macOS Mojave 10.14 and beyond, read on to discover it’s quite simple.

 Make sure the Mac is connected to the internet, as system software updates are downloaded remotely from Apple and therefore require an active internet connection.

-How to Update System Software in MacOS Catalina & MacOS Mojave
+How to Update System Software in macOS Big Sur, Catalina & MacOS Mojave

 - Pull down the Apple menu and choose “System Preferences”